 This is my site: It started off, once upon a time, as a blog focused on early modern books, and that’s why it’s called Wynken de Worde.
 (He’s pretty cool; someday I’ll get around to writing about him.)
 Now I write about other stuff as well, and stick that in the “In Other Words” category.
 If you’re primarily interested in early modern books and culture, you can subscribe to the Wynken de Worde category feed to avoid the yucky Shakespeare and personal stuff.

-And this is me: I am the Undergraduate Program Director at the Folger Shakespeare Library.
+And this is me: I am the Digital Media Strategist at the Folger Shakespeare Library.
 Before that, I was the Library’s Undergraduate Program Director, a program I founded and ran from 2006 to 2013.
-I am also Editor of and lead writer for The Collation, a blog about scholarship at the Folger, and Associate Editor of Shakespeare Quarterly for a number of years.
+I am also Editor of and lead writer for The Collation, a blog I created about scholarship at the Folger, and Associate Editor of Shakespeare Quarterly for a number of years.
 You can read my cv for details of how I got to this career (or watch my pecha kucha about it).

 I write a great deal about Shakespeare and modern performances of Renaissance drama.
 My first book, Shakespeare and Feminist Performance: Ideology on Stage, was published by Routledge in 2001.
 Most recently, the collection I edited on New Directions in Renaissance Drama and Performance Studies was published by Palgrave; check out my introduction and consider asking your library to buy it so that more people can read it.
 Right now I’m thinking about fragments and how digital technologies are affecting the study and reception of performance.
 I was also the guest editor for the Fall 2011 special issue of Shakespeare Quarterly on performance.
 It went through an open peer review process hosted by MediaCommons, which is one of the reasons that I’m interested in scholarly publications and digital media.
 Some of the conversations that happened online were incorporated into the print version (“Rethinking Academic Reviewing”); much of the rest of the special issue looks like any other issue of SQ, but it was an exciting process behind the scenes.